-Be forced into saving money—As you’ll learn more about below, some types of life insurance build up a “cash value” over time that, if it isn’t paid out as a result of the policyholder’s passing, can be borrowed against or withdrawn after a certain point in time or after a certain amount of value has been accumulated.
+Be forced into saving money.
+Some types of life insurance build up a “cash value” over time.
+These funds would paid out if policyholder’s passed away.
+Otherwise, the funds can be borrowed against or withdrawn after a certain point in time or after a certain amount of value is accumulated.

-For some people, the pressure of paying their premiums basically transforms their life insurance policy into a “forced” savings plan that they can turn to in the future, should the need arise.
+For some, the pressure of paying their premiums transforms their life insurance policy into a “forced” savings plan.
+And they can turn to these funds in the future, should the need arise.

-Given the above, here are a few questions you may want to ask yourself before you decide on, or follow through with a purchase of, any particular type of life insurance:
+Here are a few questions you may want to ask yourself before you purchase any type of life insurance:

-While weighing your life insurance options, don’t forget to factor in to your calculations or considerations any life insurance plans you already have in place—such as veteran's insurance or a group policy that has been provided by your employer.
+First, don’t forget to factor in any life insurance plans you already have in place.
+These could be veteran's insurance or a group policy that's been provided by your employer.